How to Lead Sales Transformation in a Remote Selling World with Chris O’Brien, #164

 First, they adjusted their sales messaging to resonate with what was going on in the Covid environment.
 For example, during the pandemic companies were trying to cut costs, so C.H.
 Robinson began to promote their outsourcing services even more.

 Chris says that their sellers had to adapt and embrace video for sales.
 “So we jumped right away on training do’s and don’ts, the good, bad, and the ugly of showing up on video.
 We tested new technology.
 We really made sure that we were doing anything that we could to make this fun to keep the world connected.”The pandemic may have forced @obrichr and his @CHRobinson team to test new #sales #technology, but this helped shift their mindset to adapt, survive, and thrive.
 This ep of @GoModernSelling #podcast w/ CEO, @M_3Jr, is not to be missed!
 Click To Tweet

 How Sales Leaders can Drive Sales Transformation

-A lot of leaders are still not getting the support that they need from senior leadership to leverage the tech tools required for remote sales.
+A lot of leaders are still not getting the support that they need from senior leadership to leverage the best remote selling tools.
 For example, we know that video is the hottest thing out there right now, both face-to-face synchronous and asynchronous communications.
 But it is an area that many sellers have not leveraged fully.